 - Evidence of Professional Indemnity Insurance if applicable i.e sole practitioners, principle of a law practise and Barristers.

-- Payment of the practising certificate fee and if applicable payment of the Legal Practitioners Fidelity Fund Annual Contribution
+- Payment of the PC fee and if applicable payment of the Legal Practitioners Fidelity Fund Annual Contribution

-- For a new practising certificate application a current Certificate of Fitness is required from each jurisdiction in which you have been admitted or have held a practicing certificate, an original certified copy of your Admission Certificate if you have not previously held a Northern Territory practising certificate and if applicable evidence that you have surrendered your interstate practicing certificate.
+- For a new PC application, a current Certificate of Fitness is required from each jurisdiction in which you have been admitted or have held a PC, an original certified copy of your Admission Certificate if you have not previously held a Northern Territory PC and if applicable evidence that you have surrendered your interstate PC.

 The Society has 3 application forms available, each for a different purpose.

-To calculate the amount payable for your practising certificate application check the 2020-21 Schedule of fees.
+To calculate the amount payable for your PC application check the 2021-22 Schedule of Fees.

 - Fact Sheet - Engaging in Legal Practice in the Northern Territory